Asset Pricing in Pre-trained Transformer: Related work

-Recently, \citet{Nie2024AChallenges} conducted a survey for the financial application of large language models (LLM) which exhibits examples of LLMs in different tasks of finance.
-It assists researchers in finding directions they are interested in working in.
+Recently, \citet{Nie2024AChallenges} conducted a survey for the financial application of large language models (LLM), which exhibits examples of LLMs in different tasks of finance.
+It assists researchers in finding directions in which they are interested.
 Their introduction emphasizes more on specific financial Transformer variation models for individual tasks rather than the generalized models in different contexts of the financial domain.
-For example, FinBERT \citep{Araci2019Finbert:Models} is a model for financial sentiment analysis and FinVIS-GPT \citep{Wang2023Finvis-gpt:Analysis} is for financial chart analysis.
-Although their work encourages future researchers to seek models for their assignments as well as demonstrate the challenges of applying these models to a degree, it is insufficiently comprehensive for people who are working on it.
-Fortunately,\citet{Zhao2024ApplicationReview} deliver a more comprehensive literature review on LLMs for financial applications.
-Similarly, they classify the LLM for finance into five main categories, namely, sentiment analysis, question answering, named entity recognition, time-series forecasting and mathematical reasoning, but they concentrate on the mechanism of models for distinctive tasks which furnish readers the blueprint of groups of models’ capability to achieve.
-Moreover, they highlight the performance of GPT-4 for different financial tasks and indicate textual Financial LLM with the fundamental structure of GPT-4 has better performance than otherwise.
-Nevertheless, both the LLM review papers agree that it is a great challenge to apply LLM directly to numerical data, especially time-series data with heavy temporal sparsity characteristics.
+For example, FinBERT \citep{Araci2019Finbert:Models} is a model for financial sentiment analysis, and FinVIS-GPT \citep{Wang2023Finvis-gpt:Analysis} is for financial chart analysis.
+Although their work encourages future researchers to seek models for their assignments as well as demonstrates the challenges of applying these models to a degree, it is insufficiently comprehensive for researchers who are working on it.
+Fortunately, \citet{Zhao2024ApplicationReview} provided a more comprehensive literature review of LLMs for financial applications.
+Similarly, they classify the LLM for finance into five main categories, namely, sentiment analysis, question answering, named entity recognition, time series forecasting and mathematical reasoning, but they concentrate on the mechanism of models for distinctive tasks, which furnishes readers with the blueprint of groups of models’ capability to achieve.
+Moreover, they highlight the performance of GPT-4 for different financial tasks and indicate that a textual Financial LLM with the fundamental structure of GPT-4 has better performance than otherwise.
+Nevertheless, both LLM review papers agree that it is a significant challenge to apply LLMs directly to numerical data, especially time series data with pronounced temporal sparsity.
 Therefore, developing and adjusting LLM models and making them optimized for numerical data could be a new direction for future researchers to endeavour with.\\